stephan-klein/supersonic/docs/supersonic/guides/technical-concepts/promises/index.md

 Most of the Supersonic core API's return a promise.
 Callback functions can be added to a promise with the method `then`.
 The first parameter to `then` is a success callback that gets called if promise is resolved, the optinonal second parameter is called if promise is rejected.

 In a simple scenario, use of an API that returns promise does not differ much from usage of a API call that takes a callback as parameter.
 In the following example Supersonic [dialog][dialog-api] is opened.
-Dialog returns a promise, that resolves with he user inputed value:
+Dialog returns a promise, that resolves with the user inputed value:

 ```js
 myController = ($scope, supersonic) ->